Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Polynomiality and consequences

 In other words, for every $i$ the functor $H^i_c(F(X,n))$ is filtered by the collision filtration, and the $p$-th graded factor is a homogeneous polynomial functor of degree $i-p$.
-Remark 6.10 in \cite{PV18} is stating exactly that such a filtration is unique, and it is the polynomial filtration. \end{proof}
+The dual version for contravariant functors of \cite[Remark 6.10]{PV18} is stating exactly that such a filtration is unique, and it is the polynomial filtration. \end{proof}